 Corporate Tax Lawyers in Lexington

 This rule is called "corporate personhood."
-Basically, under the law of Kentucky, corporations are, in many ways, the same as individual human beings.
-Therefore, corporations have some of the same legal rights and obligations as actual people.
+Basically, under the law of South Carolina, corporations are, in many ways, the same as individual human beings.
+Thus, corporations have some of the same legal rights and obligations as actual people.

 All corporations in America have to pay a federal income tax.
-Several states also have a corporate income tax, which corporations operating in Lexington, Kentucky have to pay.
+Many states also have a corporate income tax, which corporations operating in Lexington, South Carolina have to pay.

-Likewise, chances are good that the corporate tax rate in Kentucky are different from individual income taxes.
+Likewise, chances are good that the corporate tax rate in South Carolina are different from individual income taxes.
 However, many states feel that their economies would be best served by attracting as many businesses as possible.
-For that reasons, in a large number of states, the corporate income tax rate is substantially lower than the individual rate.
+For that reasons, in a large number of states, the corporate income tax rate is considerably lower than the individual rate.

-How Can a Lexington, Kentucky Corporate Tax Lawyer Help?
+How Can a Lexington, South Carolina Corporate Tax Lawyer Help?

 Most bigger companies have corporate attorneys and accountants on staff who help them comply with federal and state tax laws.

 As most business owners know, however, the majority of small Lexington corporations can't afford to have attorneys on staff full time.
 Thus, if you run a small corporation, and are confused about the corporate tax issues that may affect you, it's a very good idea to retain the services of a Lexington, South Carolina tax attorney immediately.